Twist Bioscience Corporation (TWST): Skating on Thin Ice? We Know the Answer

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at TWST starting from Banyai William, who sale 318 shares at the price of $53.61 back on Apr 04.
-After this action, Banyai William now owns 262,455 shares of Twist Bioscience Corporation, valued at $17,048 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at TWST starting from THORBURN JAMES M, who sale 6,620 shares at the price of $42.85 back on Apr 14.
+After this action, THORBURN JAMES M now owns 46,688 shares of Twist Bioscience Corporation, valued at $283,683 using the latest closing price.

-THORBURN JAMES M, the Chief Financial Officer of Twist Bioscience Corporation, sale 3,517 shares at $52.35 during a trade that took place back on Mar 03, which means that THORBURN JAMES M is holding 47,145 shares at $184,103 based on the most recent closing price.
+Banyai William, the See Remarks of Twist Bioscience Corporation, sale 318 shares at $53.61 during a trade that took place back on Apr 04, which means that Banyai William is holding 262,455 shares at $17,048 based on the most recent closing price.

 Stock Fundamentals for TWST